nicole-dwenger/cdslanguage-network/README.md

 1. Extract named entities of each text
 2. Clean the named entities (this step is not exhaustive!):
     - Remove ":" (were appearing in some named entities)
-    - Replace "Hillary", "hillary", "Clinton", "clinton", "hillary clinton", "Hillary Rodham Clinton", "Hillary Clinton's" with "Hillary Clinton"
-    - Replace "trump", "Trump", "donald trump" with "Donald Trump"
+    - Replace *Hillary, hillary, Clinton, clinton, hillary clinton, Hillary Rodham Clinton, Hillary Clinton's* with *Hillary Clinton*
+    - Replace *trump, Trump, donald trump, Donald J Trump, Donald J. Drump* with *Donald Trump*
-    - Replace "obama", "Obama", "barack obama" with "Barack Obama"
+    - Replace *obama, Obama, barack obama* with *Barack Obama*
 3. Generate all possible combinations (edges) of pairs of named entities (nodes)
 4. Calculate the number of occurance of these combinations (edges)
 5. Save pairs of nodes and their occurance (weight) in a dataframe, with `nodeA`, `nodeB`, `weight`

+Note: I am aware, that the replacing of names in step 2 might induce some biases, as these names might have a higher weight, compared to others were variations of names are still present.
+Ideally, all names referring to the same name could be replaced.
+However, this is relies on some assumptions, e.g. *Hillary* is *Hillary Clinton* and not a different *Hillary*.

 ### Network Analysis

-Centrality measures, can provide information about the nodes (i.e. in this case the people).
-Degree centrality is a measure of how many edges are connected to a given node:
+The script for network analysis in this repository generates a network graph from a weighted edgelist.
+It generates a graph using spring layout, which positions nodes using the Fuchterman-Reinglod force-directed algorithm (more information [here](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html).
+Further, it computes centrality measures, which can provide differen information of the nodes (here the named entities, persons):
 - Degree centrality: measure of how many edges are connected to a given node
 - Eigenvector centraliy: measure of how much a given node is connected to other well-connected nodes
 - Betweenness centrality: measure of how import the node is for connections between other nodes, i.e. the flow of the network